Criticism of Tesla, Inc.: Child labor in supply chain

-In 2020, The Times noted Tesla's dependence on cobalt from the Democratic Republic of Congo in their lithium-ion car batteries, which have been called "blood batteries" due to incidents of child labor and extremely poor working conditions.
-Tesla stated in 2020 that it is moving to cobalt-free batteries without giving a timeline.
+In 2019, IRAdvocates, a US-based NGO filed a class-action lawsuit against five large technology companies including Tesla for "aiding and abetting the use of young children in the Democratic Republic of Congo (DRC) cobalt mining industry."
+In 2020, The Times cited Tesla's dependence on cobalt from the DRC in their lithium-ion car batteries, which have been called "blood batteries" due to incidents of child labor and extremely poor working conditions.
+Tesla stated in 2020 that it is moving to cobalt-free batteries, without giving a timeline.
 In the January–March 2022 quarter, half of Tesla's car batteries were cobalt-free.
+The 2022 Tesla Impact Report reports that "Tesla's cell production growth rate will increase our demand for primary mined minerals", which includes cobalt.

 Sweatshop conditions

 In December 2020, PingWest highlighted poor working conditions at Giga Shanghai, calling it "Giga-Sweatshop".
 Employees reported being "crammed into tight workspace", intense manual labor, and office bullying.
 Many employees at Giga Shanghai quit after Tesla cancelled employee stock options and failed to keep its promise of paying an overtime allowance.

 The working conditions at Tesla's Fremont factory were criticized in 2021 by former Tesla worker Dennis Duran, who called it a "modern-day industrial sweatshop".